-One of the things that people who be successful in running their own lawn care business like is how you approach your work.
-Unlike, when you work for somebody else, you aren't just doing time to punch the clock and come to a paycheck.
-The quest to build a business of your property is much more of an adventure and a immense, all consuming preoccupation or hobby than it is "just a job".
+One of the things that people who be successful in running their own lawn care business-like is how you approach your work.
+Unlike, when you work for somebody else, you aren’t just doing time to punch the clock and come to a paycheck.
+The quest to build a business of your property is much more of an adventure and an immense, all-consuming preoccupation or hobby than it is “just a job”.

 There is no such thing as “punching the clock” when you own the business.
 You are constantly thinking of alternatives to find new purchasers, come to the customers you have glad so they will keep you on and suggest you to others and to alright tune the business so you are productive and remunerative.

 Customer service is far more than just a slogan when you make your living working for a roster of loyal purchasers.
 A lawn care business is not such as a grocery store.
 You do not have hundreds or thousands of purchasers.
 You may have a dozen or more when you embark out and maybe a hundred or so for an established lawn care business.
 Everything you do in building that business revolves around getting and retaining purchasers.
 You don’t just think about purchaser service, you live and breathe it.

 There is one principle of purchaser service that is one of those untapped tricks of the trade that successful lawn care professionals know.
 That principle is, “always seek for an alternative to do something for your purchaser for free.”
 This may seem to run contrary to the concept of working for generating income.
 But there could be no more potent alternative to get new purchasers and to cement an existing purchaser as one who will remain with you for years than to once in a while finding an alternative to give them a few services that are above and beyond the call of task.